Password-free secure but universal ssh access for FreeBSD

 to sshd_config so that users behind ultra-strict firewalls could use the traditional http ports, which are almost never restricted.
 Of course that means you can't run a webserver on the same machine.

-10. Remove /etc/motd or create /home/proguser/.hushlogin to remove the login message of the day.
+11. Remove /etc/motd or /var/run/motd (depending on your FreeBSD version) or create /home/proguser/.hushlogin to remove the login message of the day.

 At this point any remote user can submit file.foo with a one line command: